Everyone is going through something

 Each week of May, I will be highlighting Mental Health Heroes that continue to support the Mental Health space with their efforts.

-Tim Perreira - Entrepreneur turned Mental Health Advocate: Tim is currently 60 days into his walk across America to raise money for Movember.
+Tim Perreira - Entrepreneur turned Mental Health Advocate: Tim is 60 days into his walk across America, raising money for Movember.
 He has already raised $36,000 on his GoFundMe page and is currently in New Mexico with his finishing sights set on Virginia Beach in 3 months or so.
 Follow Tim’s journey on his Instagram.

-Jason Au - Call Your Fam: In 2021, Jason launched Call Your Fam, a brand centered around mental health awareness with every piece of merch serving as a reminder to check in on the people you LOVE and to physically CALL YOUR FAM.
+Jason Au - Call Your Fam: In 2021, Jason launched Call Your Fam, a brand centered around mental health awareness with every piece of merch serving as a reminder to check in on the people you love — and to actually call your fam.
 He has grown the brand by hosting pop-ups where he asks stranger to call someone they love and check in.
 Check out the Call Your Fam IG page.

 Kevin Love - NBA Champion, Olympic Gold Medalist & Founder of the Kevin Love Fund: I personally worked with Kevin Love for 3 years while I worked for the Minnesota Timberwolves but that’s not why he’s on this list.
 In 2018, during halftime of a November NBA game, Kevin experienced a severe panic attack.
-From this extreme experience, Kevin started the Kevin Love Fund to inspire people to live their healthiest life by creating equity between their physical and mental health.
+That moment inspired him to launch the Kevin Love Fund to inspire people to live their healthiest life by creating equity between their physical and mental health.
 Proud of Kevin for making a difference in this space.
 His full The Players’ Tribune article “Everyone is going through something” can be read HERE.

 💭 My Final Thought